MartijnCuppens/tailwindcss-oklch/README.md

 };
 ```

-Afterwards, you can set the separate color values in CSS.
-Use tools like [oklch.com](https://oklch.com/) to convert your colors.
+You can later on change the colors without recompiling by setting the LCH values.
+You can use [oklch.com](https://oklch.com) (web based) or [colorjs.io](https://colorjs.io) (javascript library) to convert colors.
 Make sure to use decimals instead of percentages for the lightness, since these are needed to calculate contrast colors.

 ```css
 @layer base {